Nadia Sawalha in yellow and a child with a book on their head

 ADHD presents with a number of symptoms and is very much a topic of conversation following Loose Women star Nadia Sawalha‘s honest interview about the condition.

-Speaking on the ITV daytime show yesterday (November 24), Nadia revealed that she had recently been diagnosed with ADHD.
+Speaking on the ITV daytime show in late 2022, Nadia revealed that she had been diagnosed with ADHD.

-She broke down in tears during a pre-recorded interview as she opened up about the symptoms and how she’s feeling now.
+She broke down in tears during a pre-recorded interview at the time, as she opened up about the symptoms and how she was feeling.

 So what is ADHD and what are its symptoms?
 Read on and we’ll tell you.